Dakuider/Eallfedem/NPCs/SusannaShepherd.md

 _Occupation/history?_

-> She is the owner / operator of the Singing Pistachio tavern in Lillied Port.
+> She is the owner / operator of The Dancing Pistachio tavern in Lillied Port.

 _Appearance?_